 Bone density testing is performed by using Dual Energy X-Ray Absorptiometry (DEXA) to determine a patient's current bone strength.
 This examination is achieved by using a small amount of ionizing radiation.
 This test can help to detect those who are at risk for osteoporosis.
 Detection can allow for treatment that could slow or prevent osteoporosis from occurring.

 Lindsborg Community Hospital offers bone density testing through a mobile unit.
-This state-of-the-art technology is also available twice monthly.
+This state-of-the-art technology is available in conjunction with mammography at least twice monthly.

 To schedule any of the examinations listed above, call 785-227-3308, ext 185.
 Our radiology staff members are here to help you.